Angelos Chanti: OFI

 After leaving Iraklis, Chanti returned to Crete, signing with ex-Superleage side OFI in the Gamma Ethniki, the third tier of the Greek football league system.
 He contributed to the club's dynamic comeback to win the Group 4 championship with 4 goals in 14 appearances, and became a regular starter during the club's next two seasons in the Football League.
-His performances with OFI did not go unnoticed and on December 2017 he received his first call-up by the Jordanian national football team.
+His performances with OFI did not go unnoticed and in December 2017 he received his first call-up by the Jordanian national football team.
 However, as the club came to know financial instability at the end of 2017, Chanti freed himself from his contract in January 2018, when he filed a claim against the club for several months of unpaid wages.

 Aris

 On 29 January 2018, Chanti signed a contract with fellow Football League title contenders Aris until the end of the season.
-On 12 March 2018 he scored his first goal with a beautiful free-kick in a 3-0 home win against his former club Ergotelis.
+On 12 March 2018 he scored his first goal with a beautiful free-kick in a 3–0 home win against his former club Ergotelis.